Starts on Mother's Day every year

 National Women's Health Week is an observance led by the U.S. Department of Health and Human Services Office on Women's Health.
 The goal is to empower women to make their health a priority.
-The week also serves as a time to help women understand what steps they can take to improve their health.
-The 17th annual National Women's Health Week kicks off on Mother's Day, May 8, and is celebrated through May 14, 2016.
+The week also serves as a time to encourage women to take steps to improve their health.
+The 18th annual National Women's Health Week kicked off on Mother's Day, May 14, and was celebrated through May 20, 2017.

 What steps can I take for better health?